Quantumult X

 - One-time purchase of $9.99

-The app utilizes a premium one-time purchase model, positioning itself as a professional-grade tool rather than a subscription-based service, which is increasingly rare in this category.
+The app utilizes a premium one-time purchase model, positioning itself as a professional-grade tool rather than a subscription-based service.

 Who Built It?